 Installing SQLite package

 SQLite is a software used to interact with an embedded SQL database.
-The database is stored in a single file, and the code of this software is distributed via a TypeScript npm package
+The database is stored in a single file, and the code of this software is distributed via a TypeScript npm packagewhich is a security breach.

 Running your first SQL query with Typescript